cs1302uga/cs1302-urgency-queue/README.md

          * When it comes time to write tests, if your test methods operate on an `UrgencyQueue` variable, then there is probably very little, if any, changes that you need to make in order to test the methods in this class.
-   - [ ] Test, run `checkstyle`, and commit after completing each method (before moving onto the next).
+   - [ ] Test, run `checkstyle`, and commit after completing each method (before moving on to the next).

 1. Final Run-through (Suggested Deadline: Friday, November 3rd.
 0 days before the deadline):
    - [ ] Thoroughly test all of your methods on objects of both `LinkedUrgencyQueue` and `CustomLinkedUrgencyQueue`.
    - [ ] Remember to run `check1302` often and commit changes as you fix bugs.
    - [ ] Your driver program does not need to be submitted.
-If you choose to submit it, you must make sure it compiles and passes the checkstyle audit.
+If you choose to submit it, you must make sure it compiles and passes the `checkstyle` audit.

+# Appendix - FAQ

+Below are some frequently asked questions related to this project.

+1. **<a id="java-util-Arrays"/>Is the `java.util.Arrays` class allowed?**

+   **No**, this violates [a requirement](#no-java-util-arrays); instead, you should write your own version of the method you want to use.
+Most of the methods that you think you might need from that class can be written in 6 lines of code or less (often much less), and writing your own version will serve as some much-needed practice.

 **We very much appreciate any and all feedback you might have for this section.**
 Please don't hesitate to send us a private Piazza message with suggestions on